- 1. Shoe size

 The linea nigra and melasma are caused by an increase in melanin, the pigment that adds color to your skin and hair, according to ACOG.
 The dark areas usually fade after the woman gives birth, but some women with melasma can have dark patches for years, ACOG said.
 Some women with melasma are extra-careful to use sunscreen or wear a hat if they're going outside, and others use skin lighteners after giving birth to address the dark patches, Cackovic said.

-Gestational diabetes — that is, elevated blood sugar during pregnancy — develops in up to 10 percent of pregnancies in the United States.
+Gestational diabetes — that is, elevated blood sugar during pregnancy — develops in up to 10 percent of pregnancies in the United States, according to the Centers for Disease Control and Prevention.
 But the mother's diabetes risk doesn't end when the pregnancy does.
 After giving birth, up to half of the women who had gestational diabetes will develop type 2 diabetes later in life, Cackovic said.

 "Usually, those women already know they're at risk, because they have family members that have diabetes," he said.

 If a woman has gestational diabetes, it's important that she maintain a healthy weight and diet, monitor her blood sugar, and get screened for diabetes in the years following her pregnancy so she can be aware if she's becoming prediabetic, according to the Mayo Clinic.